-Aints in cooperation with Arvo Pärt made an instrumental arrangments to Pärt’s children’s songs that was released on CD Songs from Childhood in 2015 which achieved the Estonian popular music prize Golden Disc 2016 in the category of Album of the Year.
+Aints in cooperation with Arvo Pärt made instrumental arrangements for Pärt’s children’s songs that were released on CD Songs from Childhood in 2015 which achieved the Estonian popular music prize Golden Disc 2016 in the category of Album of the Year.

 As the commission of the Pärnu Music Festival, overture Estonia was first performed by the Estonian Festival Orchestra under the baton of Paavo Järvi in July 2014.

 From among Aints’s earlier works, contemporary arrangement of Gustav Ernesaks’s famous song for children “Train Trip” for X Youth Song Celebration in 2007 (conductor Aarne Saluveer), staged cantata Time to Love performed in 2009 at Birgitta Festival (stage director Mare Tommingas, conductor Mihhail Gerts), dance performance Mowgli premiered in Theatre Vanemuine in 2010 (stage director Mare Tommingas, conductor Aivo Välja) and ballet The Giving Tree first performed at Nargenfestival in 2011 (stage director Marina Kesler, conductor Tõnu Kaljuste) have received widest public attention.